rorhug/ng-drum/README.md

 `gulp`

-Then just open `localhost:` in your web browser.
+Then just open `localhost:3786` in your web browser.